stellar-deprecated/kelp/README.md

 - Price and trade custom [stablecoins][stablecoin]
 - Mimic orderbooks from other exchanges

-To learn more about the Stellar protocol check out [Stellar Videos on Coinbase Earn][stellar coinbase earn] or read more about it on the [Stellar Website][intro to stellar].
+To learn more about the Stellar protocol check out [Stellar Videos on Coinbase Earn][stellar coinbase earn], or [this video about the Stellar DEX created by Lumenauts][sdex explainer video], or read more about it on the [Stellar Website][intro to stellar].

 ![Kelp GUI screenshot](resources/screenshots/gui_screenshot.png)